-We are down two today with both Joe and Heidi staying behind – stomach issues…shouldn’t have shared that pasta with Joe, Heidi!
+The DWC volunteer team in Peru is down two today with both Joe and Heidi staying behind – stomach issues…shouldn’t have shared that pasta with Joe, Heidi!
 (Is what we think)

 We worked on the second floor, first sweeping and shoveling out the floor space which took much longer than we expected!